The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Methods: Simulations, ray tracing, and data

 We consider a weakly perturbed FLRW metric given by

 with $\phi$ the gravitational potential, $\eta$ the conformal time, $x^i$ the comoving position and $c$ the speed of light.
-The integration is performed backward in time, starting from the observer at $z=0$.
+The integration is performed backwards in time, starting from the observer at $z=0$.
 Photons are initialised with $k^0 = 1$ and $k_\nu k^\nu = 0$, where $k^\alpha = (\dd\eta/\dd\lambda, \dd x^i/\dd\lambda)$ and $\lambda$ is the affine parameter.
-We interpolate the gravity information from the light-cone to the photon position using an inverse TSC scheme (so that to be consistent with the interpolation procedure used by the $N$-body solver) at the finest refinement level which contains the photon.
+We interpolate the gravity information from the light cone to the photon position using an inverse TSC scheme (so that to be consistent with the interpolation procedure used by the $N$-body solver) at the finest refinement level that contains the photon.
 If there are not enough neighbours at the same level, we perform an interpolation on a coarser grid and eventually repeat this procedure until we find enough neighbours to compute the interpolation.
-If we can not interpolate at the coarse level, the propagation stops (it means that the photon is out of the numerical light-cone).
+If we cannot interpolate at the coarse level, the propagation stops (it means that the photon is out of the numerical light cone).
 Once all the gravity information at the photon location has been evaluated, we solve the geodesic equations:

 with $\phi$ the gravitational potential and $a' = \dd a/\dd\eta$ the time derivative of the scale factor.
-In particular, we use the precise value of $\partial\phi/\partial\eta$ estimated from the double-layer strategy adopted to build the light-cones, thus ensuring that the ISW-RS effect is correctly implemented even in the strongly non-linear regime.
+In particular, we use the precise value of $\partial\phi/\partial\eta$ estimated from the double-layer strategy adopted to build the light cones, thus ensuring that the ISW-RS effect is correctly implemented even in the strongly non-linear regime.

 Our method fully takes advantage of the adaptive mesh.
-In particular, we use an adaptive step equal to 1/4$^{\rm th}$ of the finest cell at the photon location.
+In particular, we use an adaptive step equal to one-fourth of the finest cell at the photon location.
 This allows for a precise light propagation in high-density regions. \\